steph1793/Pointer_Generator_Summarizer/README.md

 - test ²
 - evaluate ²

-This project reads .bin format files.
+This project reads tfrecords format files.
 For our experiments, we will be working on the ccn and dailymail datasets.
 You can download the preprocessed files with this link : https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail